BenyAlbatross/tp/docs/DeveloperGuide.md

 for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. User data should not be shared or transmitted externally.
-All storage is local to the user's system.
+5. All user data shall be stored locally on the user's device.
-5. The architecture should allow easy addition of new commands without breaking existing functionality.
+6. The architecture should allow easy addition of new commands without breaking existing functionality.
+7. New commands should follow a consistent Command Pattern (`execute()`, `isExit()`).
+8. The application shall handle invalid user inputs gracefully without crashing.

 ## Glossary